capps096github/capps096github/README.md

 ## About Xephas

-`Xephas` is a code-name for `Mugisa Brian Cephas` an Expert Flutter Developer since 2020, who is also a Software Engineer with an ultimate experience in Cross-Platform App Development and an astounding passion for Graphics and UI/UX Design.
-His purpose and passion is in designing and develop experiences that improve people's lives.
+`Xephas` is a code-name for `Mugisa Brian Cephas` an Expert Flutter Developer since 2020, who is also a Software Engineer with ultimate experience in Cross-Platform App Development and an astounding passion for Graphics and UI/UX Design.
+His purpose and passion is designing and developing experiences that improve people's lives.

 ## Social Media Handles